RosanneVanDeuren/IL1MIP-RsCh-PIPELINE/README.md

   - Python 2.7 (includes modules pysam, numpy and pandas): ``
   - Samtools 1.11: `singularity pull library://daanjg98/rnaseq/samtools:1.11`

-Specify required parameters in [nextflow.config] (./nextflow.config):
+Specify required parameters in [nextflow.config] (nextflow.config):
   - mainDir: Absolute path on your system to where you have installed IL1MIP-RsCh-PIPELINE
   - runID: Name of the run/cohort you wish to process
   - input: Relative path from `mainDir` to input bam-files.